-procedure must be started every time you want to record temperatures.
 Procedure to Start Temperature Logging 1.
-Press and hold in both the ▼ and ▲ keys on the front of the temperature meter until the word "tunE" appears in the display, then release both keys.
-2. Press the ▼ key once and the word "LEUL" appears in the display.
-While holding in the '' key press the ▲ key until the value "3" appears in the display, then release all keys.
-3. Press the ▲ key until the word "ChEy" appears in the display.
-While holding in the '' key press the ▲ key until "on" appears in the display, then release all keys.
-4. Hold in both the ▼ and ▲ keys until the temperature appears in the display then release both keys.
-Automatic temperature logging is now on and will remain on until the controller is turned off or logging is turned off manually by repeating this procedure except in Step 3 pressing the ▲ key until the word "off" appears.
+Press and hold in both the $\checkmark$ and $\blacktriangle$ keys on the front of the temperature meter until the word " tunE " appears in the display, then release both keys.
+2. Press the $\checkmark$ key once and the word " LEUL " appears in the display.
+While holding in the '' key press the $\blacktriangle$ key until the value " 3 " appears in the display, then release all keys.
+3. Press the $\blacktriangle$ key until the word " ChEy " appears in the display.
+While holding in the '' key press the $\blacktriangle$ key until " on " appears in the display, then release all keys.
+4. Hold in both the $\vee$ and $\blacktriangle$ keys until the temperature appears in the display, and release both keys.
+Automatic temperature logging is now on and will remain on until the controller is turned off or logging is turned off manually by repeating this procedure except in Step 3 pressing the $\blacktriangle$ key until the word " off " appears.
 Procedure to Read Minimum and Maximum Temperatures 1.
-Press and hold in both the ▼ and ▲ keys on the front of the temperature meter until the word "tunE" appears in the display, then release both keys.
-2. Press the ▼ key once and the word "LEUL" appears in the display.
-While holding in the '' key press the ▲ key until the value "3" appears in the display, then release all keys.
-3. Press the ▲ key until the word " rEAd " appears in the display.
-The " rEAd " screen displays 3 parameters.
-1. Variance (the difference between the highest and lowest logged temperatures) Hold in the "' key and the display will alternate between " UAro " and number of degrees of variance.
+Press and hold in both the $\checkmark$ and $\blacktriangle$ keys on the front of the temperature meter until the word " tunE " appears in the display, then release both keys.
+2. Press the $\checkmark$ key once and the word " LEUL " appears in the display.
+While holding in the '' key press the $\blacktriangle$ key until the value " 3 " appears in the display, then release all keys.
+3. Press the ▲ key until the word "rEAd" appears in the display.
+The "rEAd" screen displays 3 parameters.
+1. Variance (the difference between the highest and lowest logged temperatures) hold in the "' key and the display will alternate between "UArO" and number of degrees of variance.
 2. High Temperature (the highest temperature since the logging option was turned on).
-While holding in the "' key press the ▲ key once and the display will alternate between " hi " and the highest recorded temperature.
-3. Low Temperature.
-While holding in the '' key press the ▲ key once and the display will alternate between "Lo o" and the lowest recorded temperature.
-The High and Lo temperatures can be examined as often as you like since updating and monitoring continues until the monitor is stopped by turning the controller to the off position.
-4. Press and hold in both the ▼ and ▲ keys until the temperature appears in the display, then release both keys.
+While holding in the "' key press the ▲ key once and the display will alternate between "hi O" and the highest recorded temperature.
+Low Temperature.
+While holding in the '' key press the ▲ key once and the display will alternate between "Lo O" and the lowes recorded temperature.
+The Hick and Le temperatures can be examined as often as you like sizes undering and manifesting continues until the manifest is storned The High and Lo temperatures can be examined as often as you like since updating and monitoring continues until the monitor is stoppe by turning the controller off.